georgeous497git/golang-microservices/README.md

 Into the go file that contains the HTTP call definition, in this project example, `readProducts.go`, add the `swagger:route` code example from the following link: https://goswagger.io/use/spec/route.html

 Adding swagger:response annotation to improve the swagger.yaml file:
-Into the go file that contains handler definition, in this project example, `productsHandlet.go`, add the following pice of code to declare a method to define a response:
+Into the go file that contains handler definition, in this project example, `productsHandler.go`, add the following pice of code to declare a method to define a response:
 ```
 type productResponse struct {
 	// in: body